nd-jeong/Flappy-Bird-Clone/readme.md

 #### Your game website must:

 - Be a working, interactive game.
-- Be deployed via GitHub Pages.
+- Be deployed via GitHub Pages (we will be going over this in class).
 - Include at least one CSS animation/transition fired by a DOM event.
 - Be styled with CSS.
 - Use flexbox or CSS grid for layout and positioning.